Member Profile

 The latest book by Emily Henry provides really great character development that keeps you invested and engaged the whole way through.
 I enjoyed having there be another non-romantic relationship being explored with Nora and Libby and how the loss of their mother impacted them in different ways.
 The romantic relationship progresses nicely, allowing time to get to know the characters more along the way.

-Romantic, Fun, Adventurous
+Romantic, Fun, Slow

 I think I would say this is my favorite of the three Emily Henry novels.
 I was hooked on the relationship between Poppy and Alex from the first chapter, and I really loved how you get glimpses of who they are by living through their past vacations.
 The alternation between past and present created this eagerness to both uncover more about their relationship, while also wanting to see how the present continued to unfold.
 Having those two working in tandem made it hard to put down.

-Interesting, Brilliant, Pointless
+Interesting, Brilliant, Insightful

 One of my favorite reads of the year.
 It’s got similar vibes to Ready Player One, but it’s not so reliant on being referential and nostalgic.
 Instead it lets you live though three friends that grow together through their passion for making video games, and the voice of each character is so uniquely written.
 There is a chapter in this, NPC, that is probably one of the most beautifully written things I’ve ever read.
 I really loved it.